 Melbourne is Australia’s cultural capital (though anyone from Sydney will argue that).
 There is art around every corner and food festivals on every weekend.
 The colourful and diverse city caters well to tourists.

-Things to do in Melbourne for Free
+Free Things to do in Melbourne

 You heard me, the next 21 things to do are completely free!
 I promise, they’re fun things to do in Melbourne.